ctrueden/equilibrium/_pages/dossiers/pelor.md

 ## Precepts

 * Alleviate suffering wherever you find it.
-* Bring Pelor’s light into places of darkness, showing kindness, mercy, and compassion.
+* Bring Pelor's light into places of darkness, showing kindness, mercy, and compassion.
 * Be watchful against evil.